Christian Tradition

 Angel devotionCan deepen prayer when God remains centralShould not replace worship of God

 Cross-tradition comparison is useful only after each tradition keeps its own center.
-The strongest comparison shows overlap without erasing difference.
+The first contrast is Jewish guardian belief: less centered on one universal personal guardian doctrine.

 Nearby guardian-angel traditions compared